zilbers/dark-web-scraper/README.md

 # ![Scale-Up Velocity](./readme-files/logo-main.png) Omri Zilberstein - Dark Web Scraper

-In this project I created a Dark Web Scraper and dashboard, using React.js, Express, Python, MongoDB database and Elasticsearch database. \
+In this project I created a Dark Web Scraper and dashboard, using React.js, Express, Python 3.8, MongoDB database and Elasticsearch database. \
 The scraped data is indexed in Elasticsearch for quick text querying and users data is saved in MongoDB. \
 The app is dockerized and can be run with the docker-compose up. \
 The app has a Dashboard, which presents that data collected, analtyics and configuration options for the scraper. \